foliagecp/sdk/docs/external_api.md

 }
 ```

-Setting `SetServiceState(true)` when configuring the foliage function indicates its ability to handle synchronous requests, not just signals.
+Setting `SetAllowedRequestProviders(sfPlugins.AutoRequestSelect)` when configuring the foliage function indicates its ability to handle synchronous requests, not just signals.

 ## Invocation and Response Retrieval